 In spite of the prediction by Bethe and Peierls [Bet34], several physicists attempted to see the neutrino, among them Nahmias, Crane, Allen [Nah35,Cra38,All42].
 Until the end of the 1940’s, they tried to measure the recoil of a nucleus during its beta decay.
 All the measurements were compatible with the hypothesis of only one neutrino emitted with the electron.
 In 1946, Bruno Pontecorvo, then in Canada, proposed to use the inverse beta-process (ν + Z → e⁻+ [Z+1]) to detect the neutrinos, mentioning the famous chlorine-argon reaction (νe+ 37Cl →e⁻+ 37Ar) followed by the observed 37Ar decay [Pon46], and quoting the Sun and nuclear reactors as significant sources of neutrinos.
 In 1949, Alvarez proposed an experiment based on this reaction but did not realize it [Alv49].

 In the early 50’s, Frederick Reines, in Los Alamos, considered the Pontecorvo’s idea that you need a very intense source of neutrinos, as well as a very sensitive and huge detector.
-He met Clyde Cowan and they first had the idea to place their apparatus close to an atomic explosion, but the background was too high.
+He met Clyde Cowan and they first had the idea to place their apparatus close to an atomic explosion, but the background was too high (see the paper by Fred Reines and Clyde Cowan in [Los97]).
 In October 1952, they agreed to use a more peaceful and convenient source of neutrinos: the nuclear plant of Hanford (Washington).
 They wrote to Fermi who encouraged them, writing that “the new method has the advantage that the measurement can be repeated any number of times”.

 So, they started a project named “Poltergeist”.
 The detector was built quickly.
 Their experiment, proposed in February 1953, was realized in spring and their results came out during the summer 1953.
 But the signal was not sufficiently significant with respect to the background [Rei53].
 They improved the detector and redid their experiment in 1956, more carefully and installed it near the nuclear plant of Savannah River (South Carolina).
 This time, they were able to decrease the background and to give to the neutrino signal a significance above 4 sigma, which means that backgrounds like the cosmic rays interacting with the detector had only 1 chance over 1 million to fake the neutrino signal [Cow56].
 On June 14, they sent a telegram to Pauli to announce him the discovery of the neutrino.
 He answered simply: “Thanks for message.
 Everything comes to him who knows how to wait”.